 Intensive research and writing on a topic of the student's choice.
 Permission of the instructor is required.
 Offered every Fall.
 Prerequisites: PHI 250 and PSY 230.

-Rottman
+Cuffari

 II.
 AREAS OF CONCENTRATION

 A. COGNITIVE SCIENCE

 1. Sciences

-BIO 220.
-Principles of Physiology and Development.(N)

-An integrated study of cells, whole organisms and the interactions between organisms and their environments.
-The physiological and anatomical solutions to the physical and chemical challenges faced by plants and animals.
-Mechanisms by which a single cell develops into a complex, multicellular organism in which groups of cells perform specialized tasks.
-Lecture topics integrated with a laboratory that emphasizes independent research projects.
-Prerequisite: BIO 110.
-Offered every Fall.
+200. Integrative Biology.
+(N)

+This course will examine how structure and function in multicellular organisms is integrated.
+We will explore how a single cell develops into the complex, integrated systems of an organism in which groups of differentiated cells perform specific tasks.
+We will study specialized cell functions in the context of organismal physiology, and including signaling, metabolism, and transport.
+Using diverse examples from multiple kingdoms, we will explore how tissues, organs, and organisms

+have adaptations optimized for their environments, in order to utilize resources and to maintain homeostasis despite environmental stresses.
+Prerequisites: BIO 101 and BIO 102.
+Offered every semester.

-Gotsch, Howard, Thompson
+Gotsch, Thompson

 BIO 240.
 Neuroscience.
 (N)

 Principles of nervous system function from the molecular through the organ system level as illustrated by the vertebrates and invertebrates.
 Approximately one half of the course will cover basic cellular principles of nervous system organization, development and physiology.
 The remaining lectures will consider the role of functionally identified neural networks in behavior control.
 Prerequisite: BIO 220 or BFB/PSY 302.
 Offered every Spring.
 Same as BFB/PSY 240.
 Jinks

 CPS 112.
-Computer Science II.
+Computer Science II.\

 A second course in computer science and computational thinking, focusing on data structures and advanced programming.
 Topics include implementation and applications of data structures such as stacks, queues, linked lists, trees and graphs.
 Also introduces performance analysis of algorithms.
 Has a required lab, but does not satisfy the Natural Science with Laboratory requirement.
 Prerequisite: CPS 111.

-McDanel, Wilson
+McDanel, Wilson, Weaver

 CPS 367.
-Artificial Intelligence.
+Artificial Intelligence.\

 An introduction to some of the core problems and key ideas in the field of artificial intelligence from a computational perspective.
 The course will focus on exploring various representational and algorithmic approaches to the problem of creating artificial agents that know things, can reason about the world, and that make good decisions.
 Key topics: heuristic search, adversarial search, reinforcement learning, constraint satisfaction, logical inference, probabilistic inference.
 Prerequisites: CPS 222 and CPS/MAT 237.
 Corequisite: MAT 216.

-PSY/BIO 250.
-Animal Behavior.
-(N)

-An integrative approach to animal behavior from the perspectives of ethology, behavioral ecology, and comparative psychology.
-The structure, function, development, and evolution of behavioral adaptations including orientation, foraging and predation, communication, social organization, and reproductive strategies.
-Observational and experimental research required.
-Prerequisites: BIO110, and permission of instructor.
-Outside class time to work on independent research project.
-Corequisites: BIO210 or PSY230, and permission of the instructor.

-Lonsdorf

-PSY 302.
-Biopsychology.
-(N)

-Behavioral and mental processes as viewed from a biological perspective with particular emphasis upon the role of neurochemical and endocrine factors in central nervous system function.
-Topics covered will include reproduction and gender, chemical senses and ingestion, emotion, learning, sleep and psychopathology.
-A neuropharmacological approach to the study of the nervous system will be emphasized.
-Prerequisite: PSY 100 or SPM 100 or BIO 110 or permission.
-Corequisite: PSY 230 or BIO 210.
-Offered every Fall.
-Same as BFB 302.

-Lacy, Lynch, Roth

-PSY 304.
+PSY 202.
 Developmental Psychology.

-An examination of the relative contributions of nature and nurture on children's behavioral, cognitive and perceptual development from the prenatal period through adolescence.
-Topics include the development of language, concepts, intelligence, socialization, motor abilities and emotional understanding, with discussion informed by current and classic primary reading.
-Research activities and analyses integrated into coursework.
-Prerequisite: PSY 100 or SPM100 or permission.
-Corequisite: PSY 230 or BIO 210.
-Offered every Fall.
+An examination of the relative contributions of nature and nurture on children's behavioral, cognitive, and perceptual development from the prenatal period through adolescence.
+Topics include the development of language, concepts, intelligence, socialization, motor abilities, and emotional understanding, with discussion informed by current and classic primary reading.
+Research activities and analyses integrated into course work.
+Prerequisite: PSY100, SPM 100, or a prior philosophy course.
+Previously PSY 304. (not offered in 2022-2023) Howard PSY 203.
+Embodied Cognition.
+(NSP) Embodied Cognition studies mind as the dynamic, adaptive, meaningcreating activity of bodies in environments.
+Surveying the foundations of this framework (e.g. ecological psychology, robotics, phenomenology, cognitive linguistics, and social interaction), we will explore the entangled evolutionary histories of agents, environments, and their transactions (including language).
+Through activities and discussions we will investigate how bodies being bodies together give rise to value, reasoning, action, and experience.
+Prerequisite: PSY100, SPM100, or a prior philosophy course.
+Previously PSY 312.
+Cuffari PSY 305.

-Howard, Leimgruber

-PSY 305.
 Cognitive Psychology.